openbiox/bioshiny/README.md

   <a href="https://www.npmjs.com/package/bioshiny"><img src="https://img.shields.io/npm/l/bioshiny.svg" alt="License"></a>
 </p>

-[bioshiny](https://github.com/ngsjs/bioshiny) is a project to develop the R Shiny applications, which is the subproject of [ngsjs](https://github.com/ngsjs).
+[bioshiny](https://github.com/ngsjs/bioshiny) is a project to develop the R Shiny applications for bioinformatics research.

 # bioshiny

-This project is the next stage of [BioInstaller](https://github.com/JhuangLab/BioInstaller) Shiny applications.

-**Goals**

-- Extract Shiny application codes from [BioInstaller](https://github.com/JhuangLab/BioInstaller)
 - One-click to create bioshiny Shiny application and plugins
 - Create and share more plugins.
 - Using [npm](https://www.npmjs.com/) and GitHub to share the Shiny applications and plugins (CRAN team limited file size)